Kibyōshi: Post-Kansei Reforms works

 In 1791, strict censorship laws ended political satire in kibyōshi by prohibiting the authors from touching on current events and politics in their works.
 All printed material had to be approved by government appointed censors, and printblocks had to be submitted to a censor and stamped "inspected" before the piece could go to print.
 Additionally, all publications had to clearly state the names of the author, artist, and publisher to prevent unapproved material from being produced.

 The government also reprimanded authors of the protest pieces.
 The first to be punished was Hōseidō Kisanji, who was exiled from Edo.
-Koikawa Harumachi was contacted, but died before punishment coukd be enacted. Ōta Nanpo stopped writing, and publisher Tsutaya Jūzaburō had half of his assets confiscated.
+Koikawa Harumachi was contacted, but died before punishment could be enacted. Ōta Nanpo stopped writing, and publisher Tsutaya Jūzaburō had half of his assets confiscated.

 Kyōden, undisputedly, was reprimanded most severely.
 He was brought before the City Magistrate and was forced to recant.
 He was then shackled and put under house arrest for 50 days.
 Despite the punishment, he continued to publish kibyōshi for 15 years, but no longer with political overtones.
 He also released what is considered one of the last masterpieces of the genre, The Night Before Rosei's Dream (Rosei ga yume sono zenjitsu), in 1791.
 It was written and published after the admonishments of Kisanji, Nanpo, and Harumachi, but before he himself was prosecuted.

 The last major author to be punished was Shikitei Sanba.
 His piece Swaggering Headbands: A Chronicle of Urban Knight-Errantry in a Peaceful Realm (Kyan taiheiki mukō hachimaki), published in 1799, actually incited physical violence.
 An Edo fire brigade assailed his residence, as well as the residence of his publisher, ironically enough in protest of the negative portrayal of fire brigades in his story.

 Due to censorship, works after 1791 lacked the playful spark of earlier kibyōshi.
 Without political and social satire as fodder, authors were forced to go back to parodying earlier kibyōshi and other written formats.